 That’s why In Pursuit of Food is and will always be driven by those who are pushing boundaries, peppered with other relevant deliciousness.

-As time progressed, I also wrote more and more about drinks, and wines in particular, as well as travel.
-Instead of trying to squeeze them all on to IPOF, I decided to find new homes for those photos and words on Culture Explorer and Amateur Wine.
+As time progressed, I also wrote more and more about travel.
+Instead of trying to squeeze them all on to IPOF, I decided to find new homes for those photos and words on Culture Explorer.